sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 # client

 The logic of the client is to receive the user input from standard IO, construct a request, send it to the server and get the results.
-For simplicity, the process of reading standard input is completed in the callback, so we will send an empty request first.
-Also, for the sake of security, we limit the packet size of the server reply to 4KB.
+Here we use WFRepeaterTask to implement the repeating process.
+For the sake of security, we limit the packet size of the server reply to 4KB.
 The only thing that a client needs to know is how to generate a client task on a user-defined protocol.
 There are three interface options in [WFTaskFactory.h](/src/factory/WFTaskFactory.h):

 ~~~cpp